Area Assistant Community Manager

 - Solution-Oriented.
 You follow through on commitments, letting residents know that they matter.

-- Build community and industry knowledge by identifying market trends to prepare for future occupancy needs and offering recommendations to the Community Manager.
+- Build community and industry knowledge by identifying market trends to prepare for future occupancy needs and offering recommendations to Community Managers.

 - Connect with prospective residents through phone calls, appointments, and follow-up communications, leading the rest of the team through demonstration of your excellent sales and rapport-building skills.